-1. Go to the Account Preferences page (Preferences > Account > Preferences).

-2. In the Account Preferences page, you can edit one or more of the fields described below.

-3. The Change Password pane allows you to change your password.
-The following fields appear:

-NOTE: Passwords must be between 7 and 64 characters in length.

-- Existing Password.
+- 1. Go to the Account Preferences page (Preferences > Account > Preferences). - 2.
+In the Account Preferences page, you can edit one or more of the fields described below. - 3.
+The Change Password pane allows you to change your password.
+Passwords must be between 7 and 64 characters in length.
+The following fields appear: - Existing Password.
 Type your current password. - New Password.
 Type your new password. - Confirm Password.
 Retype your new password. - [Save].
 Select this button to save changes in the Change Password pane. - 4.
 The Interface Settings pane allows you to define the appearance and behavior of some pages in SL1.
 The Interface Settings pane contains the following fields: - Default Page.
 Select the page that automatically appears by default when you log in to SL1.
 Options include: - None.
-SL1 will display the ScienceLogic logo when you log in. - Inbox.
-SL1 will display the [Inbox] tab when you log in. - Event Console.
+SL1 will display the ScienceLogic logo when you log in. - Event Console.
 SL1 will display the Event Console when you log in. - Ticket Console.
-SL1 will display the Ticket Console when you log in. - o Knowledge Base.
-SL1 will display the Knowledge Base Home page when you log in.
+SL1 will display the Ticket Console when you log in. - Device Views.
+SL1 will display the Device Group Map page (Classic Maps > Device Maps > Device Groups) when you log in. - ° Dashboard.
+SL1 will display the selected Dashboard when you log in. - Theme.
+Select the backgrounds, colors, and graphics that appear when you log in.
+Theme entries are defined in the Settings > Themes page. - Page Refresh Rate.
+Select how often Events, Tickets, and Views pages in SL1 are refreshed.
+Options range from 10 seconds to 60 minutes. - Page Result Count.
+Select the number of results you want to display on each page that contains lists of entities.
+Options range from 25 to 500.